Marie Zéphyrine of France: Death

 Although she had been a healthy child before, Marie Zéphyrine displayed worrying symptoms in May 1754: she stopped walking and seemed unable to stand up.
 She could still sleep and had a good appetite, but the doctors were worried, as they could offer no explanation for the deterioration in her movement.
-She might have suffered of faltering growth or childhood arthritis, which the medications offered by the doctors did not alleviate.On 30 August 1755, Marie Zéphyrine suffered convulsions, probably as a result of peritonitis.
+She might have suffered of faltering growth or childhood arthritis, which the medications offered by the doctors did not alleviate.

+On 30 August 1755, Marie Zéphyrine suffered convulsions, probably as a result of peritonitis.
 She was quickly baptised on 1 September and died a few hours later, at half past midnight on 2 September at Versailles.
 Her parents were 'overwhelmed by grief'.
-The evening of her death, body was taken to the Tuileries Palaceaccompanied by twelve guards who were stationed there as long as she lay in the building.
-Her heart was buried in Church of the Val-de-Grâce and her body in the necropolis of the kings of France in the Basilica of Saint-Denis Her funeral was modelled on that of her elder half-sister who had died in 1748, and her cortège was lead by Louise Diane, Princess of Conti and the princess of Chimay.
+The evening of her death, her body was taken to the Tuileries Palace accompanied by twelve guards who were stationed there as long as she lay in the building.
+Her heart was buried in Church of the Val-de-Grâce and her body in the necropolis of the kings of France in the Basilica of Saint-Denis Her funeral was modelled on that of her elder half-sister who had died in 1748, and her cortège was led by Louise Diane, Princess of Conti and the princess of Chimay.
 She was grieved deeply by her family, but no court mourning was ordered, as a daughter of France could only be mourned after she had turned seven.
 At the time of her death, her mother was pregnant, and she gave birth to Louis Stanislaus Xavier, Count of Provence, the future Louis XVIII in November 1755.
 Afterwards, her parents had two stillborn sons and three living children born to them, including the future Charles X.

 The graves in Saint-Denis were robbed and desecrated during the French Revolution to celebrate its first anniversary.
 The tomb of Marie Zéphyrine was among the eleven exhumated on 15 October 1793, and her remains were thrown into a pit containing the bones of Bourbons and covered with quick lime.
-In 1817, during the Bourbon Restauration, her brother Louis XVIII placed the fragmented, unidentifiable remains of his family into two ossuaries inside the basilica.
+In 1817, during the Bourbon Restoration, her brother Louis XVIII placed the fragmented, unidentifiable remains of his family into two ossuaries inside the basilica.